Gbox4/tstock/README.md

   --pady LINES    Vertical padding of the chart.
 Defaults to 4.
   --short         Short output, prints the last price only.
   --nocolor       Prints chart with no color.
+  --upcolor COLOR    Color of positive candles.
+Valid numbers are 'green', 'red', or 'blue'.
+Defaults to green.
+  --downcolor COLOR  Color of negative candles.
+Valid numbers are 'green', 'red', or 'blue'.
+Defaults to red.
   -v              Toggle verbosity.
   --version       Print tstock version.